behave/behave/docs/api.rst

                     step.run()
                 after_step
             after_scenario
         after_feature
     after_all

-If the feature contains scenario outlines then there is an addtional loop over all the scenarios in the outline making the running look like this:
+If the feature contains scenario outlines then there is an additional loop over all the scenarios in the outline making the running look like this:

 .. parsed-literal::